//BTH #2 – “Vaping damages your lungs, but is still ‘safer’ than smoking”

 Our take on the research…

-Despite the negative headlines around this research, the study does suggest current EVP users are at a lower risk of developing respiratory disease than smokers.
+So, how ‘dangerous’ is vaping according to this study?
+Well, despite the negative headlines around this piece of research, the study actually suggests current EVP users are at a lower risk of developing respiratory disease than smokers.
 As Andy Tan (from the Dana-Farber Cancer Institute) stated in Time: “this study actually does support the harm reduction potential of e-cigarettes ”.

 Did the study have any limitations?